 Jump to:Page Content

 This course builds on API-101 to develop microeconomic tools of analysis for policy problems through various policy applications.
 The course is broadly focused on evaluating the rationale for government intervention in the economy and evaluating the efficiency, incentive, and distributional effects of government policies.
-The B section focuses on applications at the nexus of business and government, including public health and safety, regulation and antitrust policy in markets for hospital services, health care insurance, pharmaceuticals, and the services of health care professions, including physicians, nurse practitioners, nurse midwives, and others.
+The B section focuses on applications at the nexus of business and government, including energy policy, competition policy, environmental regulation, financial markets, labor markets, public health and safety, and insurance markets.
 Prerequisite: API-101 or equivalent.

 Students may receive credit for both API-102 and API-110 or API-112 only if API-102 is taken first.